 Mount Equinox Skyline Drive by Manchester is less than an hour’s drive, where you can drive to the highest peak in the Taconic Range.

 Grafton, Windham County

-Grafton is a tiny village which enjoys tourism because it boasts of refurbished historic buildings set against the picturesque southern mountains.
+Grafton is a tiny village that enjoys tourism because it boasts refurbished historic buildings set against the picturesque southern mountains.